June 27, 2020

 - Explore research on the brain and the power of positive imagery.

-- Delineate the procedural phases and steps of IRP.
+- Delineate the procedural phases and steps of SR.

 - Demonstrate how to heal ego parts in the resourced field.

 - Provide ample time for Q and A.